goruck/foodcomputer/README.md

 3. Set the PFC SSH parameters *ServerAliveInterval* and *ServerAliveCountMax* with non-default values to avoid SSH timeouts.
 See [this](https://unix.stackexchange.com/questions/3026/what-options-serveraliveinterval-and-clientaliveinterval-in-sshd-config-exac) for details.
 I use ServerAliveInterval = 30 and ServerAliveCountMax = 6.

 4. Launch an EC2 instance in the VPC's Public Subnet, configure it for tunneling, and start a SSH forwarding session on the PFC.
 See [these bash scripts](https://gist.github.com/goruck/89231f9d8a73f84245a713216c9b765a) for the associated AWS CLI commands.
+Note that the EC2 instance needs to use the same security group as the Lambda function (see Step 2 above).

-## List of Modifications done to Openag_Brain for integration with Alexa (including stablity fixes)
+## List of Modifications done to Openag_Brain for integration with Alexa (including stability fixes)

 1. https://github.com/OpenAgInitiative/openag_brain/pull/336
 2. https://github.com/OpenAgInitiative/openag_brain/pull/335